Document revision history

 Appendix B: Managing Security Updates

-It is also recommended that you remove anacron as described in the Remove anacron package section below.
+It is also recommended that you remove anacron as described in the Remove anacron package section in Additional Setup Items appendix.
 This will cause the updates to always be downloaded at what should be innocuous time, early Sunday morning (but this can be adjusted if need be).

 Note